 I’ve read a lot of cover letters throughout my career.
 When I was a fellowship program manager, I reviewed them in consideration for more than 60 open positions each year.
-So I saw it all—the good, the bad, and the standout examples that I can still remember.
+So I saw it all—the good, the bad, and the standout cover letter examples that I can still remember.

 As a result, I’ve become the go-to friend when people need feedback on their job applications.
 Based on my own experience putting people in the “yes” (and “no”) pile, I’m able to give these cover letters a quick scan and immediately identify what’ll turn a hiring manager off.

 While I can’t give you insight into every person’s head who’ll be reading your materials, I can share with you the feedback that I give my own loved ones.

 1. The Basics

 First things first, I skim the document for anything that could be disqualifying.
 That includes typos, a “Dear Sir or Madam” or “To Whom It May Concern” salutation, or a vibe so non-specific that it reeks of find-replace.
 I know it seems harsh, but when a hiring manager sees any one of these things, she reads it as, “I didn’t take my time with this, and I don’t really care about working here.”
 So, she’s likely to pass.

 Another thing I look for in this initial read through is tone.
 Even if you’re applying to your dream company, you don’t want to come off like you think someone entertaining your candidacy is the same as him offering you water at the end of a lengthy hike.
 You don’t need to thank the hiring manager so incredibly much for reading your application—that’s his job.
 If you align considering your application with the biggest favor ever, you’ll make the other person think it’s because you’re desperate.